stackmon/docs/docs/epmon/index.md

 # EpMon

+EpMon is a standalone python based process and is for every OpenStack service it find in the service catalogs send GET requests to the configured endpoints.

 Performing extensive tests like provisioning a server is giving a great coverage, but is usually not something what can be performed very often and leaves certain gaps on the timescale of monitoring.
 In order to cover this gap